 WinPIM is a product from China that is based on a commercial product.

-Caution: VirusTotal is currently (Jan 2016) reporting probable Trojan behavior for the WinPim download. [results]
+CAUTION: VirusTotal is currently (Sep 2016) reporting probable Trojan behavior for the WinPim download. [results]

 The best thing in my view is that WinPIM has one of the essential functions I look for in a free PIM -- the provision to set repeating tasks.
 It also provides sub-tasks as well as top-level tasks.